 “This is where we are going.
 If you don’t like it, sell your stock.”

-They know that investors who are not committed to travelling the same path with them will be a drain on their energy, resources, and time.
-And in a time of global change, energy, resources, and time are things they cannot afford to waste.
+They know that investors who are not committed to travelling the same path with them will be a constant drain on their time, energy, and resources.
+And in a time of global change, this is time, energy, and resources that they cannot afford to waste.

-The more you can inspire people to decide for themselves that they want to travel with you through this imperfect, churning world, the more you will build a team that works to find the opportunities in every problem, instead of questioning each step of the way.
+The more you can inspire people to realise that they are longing to travel with you through the uncertainties of this churning world, the more you will build a team that doesn’t question every step of the way but instead works to find the opportunities in every problem that arises.

 This is another step to making you, and them, antifragile.